michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 5. The altar also was rent, and the ashes poured out from the altar, according to the sign which the man of God had given by the word of the Lord.

 6. And the king answered and said unto the man of God, Intreat now the face of the Lord thy God, and pray for me, that my hand may be restored me again.
-And the man of God besought the Lord, and the king’s hand was restored him again, and became as it was before.the Lord, and: Heb. the face of the Lord, etc
+And the man of God besought the Lord, and the king’s hand was restored him again, and became as it was before.

 7. And the king said unto the man of God, Come home with me, and refresh thyself, and I will give thee a reward.